gippeswyk-singers/gippeswyk-singers.github.io/choristers.md

 5. Gippeswyk Singers advises that photographs of events may be kept as records and possibly used in promotional material.

 Policy dated 23rd May 2018

+### COVID Policy

+Having followed government guidance scrupulously during the COVID pandemic, we are pleased to have returned to normal singing.

+We continue to monitor the situation and will follow best practice and government advice should it be necessary in the future.

+Gippeswyk Singers Committee<br>
+27th January 2023